THE NAMING OF KALAMAZOO

 Most of the county’s early white settlers were fur traders from England or New York.
 The remainder came from Pennsylvania and Maryland.
 After 1845 the number of foreign immigrants increased rapidly especially with the coming of the Hollanders in 1850.
 The growth rate of the county’s population reached its height between 1845 and 1860 when almost 8,000 newcomers settled here.
 That growth rate was not exceeded for 50 years when between 1904 and 1920 the population grew to 214,000, quite an increase over the 1860 figure.
 Increased immigration, better transportation, and the appearance of diversified industries all played a role in Kalamazoo County’s growth.

 As the size of Kalamazoo County grew, so did the variety of social and cultural activities.
 The Kalamazoo Gazette, the county’s earliest newspaper, is one of the state’s oldest.
 Many other papers were published here in the early years, including the Kalamazoo Telegraph (1844-1916).

-The county's educational facilities have always been a source of pride for residents.
+The county’s educational facilities have always been a source of pride for residents.
 The first public high school was built in 1859 and in April 1833, the territorial governor signed legislation authorizing a charter for the Michigan and Huron Institute.
 Its first building was erected in 1836 on Cedar Street between Park and Westnedge and over the years, the Institute evolved into the well-respected Kalamazoo College.
-At present the county boasts four institutions of higher learning - Kalamazoo College, Western Michigan University, Kalamazoo Valley Community College and Davenport University.
+At present the county boasts four institutions of higher learning – Kalamazoo College, Western Michigan University and Kalamazoo Valley Community College.
 Branches of other colleges are now also present in the Kalamazoo area.

-Taken from a document written by Dr. James O. Knauss
+Excerpted from a document written by Dr. James O. Knauss of Western Michigan University